marekts/Projects/Titanic/readme.md

   - quick look on data
   - cleaning dataset
   - trying few supervised machine learning models with cross validation
-  - leaved 3 of them (LogisticRegression, SVC, XGBoost)
   - trying to build some new features
-  - finally I leaved and trained SupportVectorMachine model
+  - hyperparameter optimization
+  - use ensemble voting method to fit final model
   - final prediction on test part and check it on Kaggle

 Final accuracy score on Kaggle: **0.80382**